-TUPE stands for Transfer of Undertakings (Protection of Employment), meaning it safeguards jobs under certain conditions.
+TUPE stands for Transfer of Undertakings (Protection of Employment), and is designed to safeguard jobs under certain conditions.
 These include:

 - Business transfers – When a business is sold in its entirety, when part of the business is sold, or in a merger between two companies.

 - Service provision changes – When a piece of work previously done in-house is outsourced to a contractor, or vice versa.